 “Do not have sexual relations with a man as one does with a woman; that is detestable.”
 (Leviticus 18:22 NIV)

 Now, from my past experience, I myself didn’t want to come to God because I wanted to do my own thing.
 For I thought I knew better when it came to enjoying life’s pleasures.
 However, I found out that this is not true and finally came to realize that God is not some a kill joy.
-For God’s ways will always bring more pleasure to our lives than when we are wallowing in our own sins.
+For God’s ways will always bring more pleasure to our lives than when we are fallowing our own sins.
 And this is true when it comes to sexual intimacy as well.
 For the pleasure that can be receive between a man and a woman are far greater than any other way.
 Now, you may have tried and failed in a normal relationship.
 But have you tried a relationship with the opposite sex while believing in Christ?
 I say this because with God, all things are possible.
 So, with his Holy Spirit residing in you, all things that seemed impossible before are now possible through Christ Jesus.
 So please turn and follow God’s plan and design for you.
-Because if you do, you will not regret it.
+For by doing so, you will not regret it.

 “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness; Because that which may be known of God is manifest in them; for God hath shewed it unto them.
 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse” (Romans 1:18-20 KJV)